RemyTek/osdf/docs/patchnotes.md

 chg : Changed default player model from `sarge` to `ranger/pm` chg : TEMP: All trigger_multiple entities are switched to 0.5 automatically.
 FIXME: This behavior should be to reset the entity state for player individually instead.
 Temp Hack until client-based entities are implemented. chg : Disabled self dead messages in cg_event.c .
-Code is unchanged, only commented out the printf call new : Skim Timer.
+Code is unchanged, only commented out the printf call new : Skim Timer Hud element.
 Represents the value of pm_time, but skimming is its primary usage ... : Cvars for skim timer positioning: cg_timerSkim_x  cg_timerSkim_y new : Cvars for run timer positioning: cg_timerActive_x  cg_timerActive_y  cg_timerBest_x  cg_timerBest_y new : Cvars for speedmeter positioning: cg_speed_x  cg_speed_y